Local American Legionaries lead Paden City parade

 Community members work to save Paden City High School

-The principal message, likely lost in the Massey sponsored event in Logan County, wages have been stagnant for years, benefits have been reduced, retirement marginalized and health care benefits have continued to disappear.
+The principal message, likely lost in the Massey sponsored event in Logan County which seemed focused on guns, wages have been stagnant for years, benefits have been reduced, retirement marginalized and health care benefits have continued to disappear.